web-roberto/react-router-v6-template1/README.md

 # Roberto

-nvm use lts/
-en el script:
+in the package.json, in the script:{
 "start": "react-scripts --openssl-legacy-provider start", "build": "react-scripts --openssl-legacy-provider build",